-These covered services include one breast pump for each birth that you buy or rent from an appliance company or from a provider who is designated by Blue Cross and Blue Shield to furnish breast pumps.
-These covered services also include benefits for hospital grade breast pumps for up to a three-month rental (you pay all charges for a rental of a hospital grade breast pump longer than a three-month period.
+These covered services include one breast pump for each birth that you buy or rent from a covered appliance company or from a provider who is designated by Blue Cross and Blue Shield to furnish breast pumps.
+These covered services also include benefits for hospital grade breast pumps for up to a three-month rental (you pay all charges for a rental of a hospital grade breast pump longer than a three-month period).
 However, your coverage will not be more than the full allowed charge for the purchase price of a breast pump.
 Coverage is also provided for breastfeeding equipment (including pump parts and maintenance) and breast milk storage supplies.
-If an in-network deductible and/or coinsurance would normally apply to any of these covered services, both the deductible and coinsurance will be waived for your in-network benefits.
+If a PCP/Plan Approved deductible and/or coinsurance would normally apply to any of these covered services, both the deductible and/or coinsurance will be waived.
 (If your health plan is a grandfathered health plan under the Affordable Care Act, a deductible and/or coinsurance that would normally apply for durable medical equipment will still apply for a covered breast pump.)